 Cowes Harbour Commission employs 26 full time and five part-time, permanent staff.
 The core team is supported by a number of additional seasonal staff during the summer months.
-The Harbour Master/Chief Executive, Captain Stuart McIntosh, maintains overall responsibility for the organisation, delegating the majority of the day-to-day operation to the appropriate manager.
+The Chief Executive Gary Hall and Harbour Master Ed Walker maintain overall responsibility for the organisation, delegating the majority of the day-to-day operation to the appropriate manager.

 Jon Howden is the Deputy Harbour Master (DHM) Statutory, and assists the Harbour Master with the Commission’s “day-today” compliance with all aspects of the Port Marine Safety Code and associated statutory legislation, whilst also training to become a Cowes Pilot.
 Jon is also responsible for the management of the Cowes Harbour Services Fuel Berth.